DrMulusewFikere/BeeGWAS/README.md

 Genome-wide association study (GWAS) simulation and analysis pipeline for honey bee (*Apis mellifera*) colony traits.

 This repository contains the full R workflow used to simulate colony-based genetic architectures and evaluate GWAS performance under different biological and statistical scenarios.
+Please review the workflow figure for the detail.

 The associated manuscript has been submitted to *Scientific Reports*.